Tamable/fractal-tree/README.md

 Create a natural-looking fractal tree by using a L-system (a.k.a.
 Lindenmayer system) and turtle graphics.

+**Underlying Logic:**

+An L-system (a.k.a.
+Lindenmayer system) is a string rewriting system.
+It is a popular tool for simulating complex organic structures, such as plants.

+The basic idea is to define complex objects by successively replacing parts of a simple object, using a set of rewriting rules.

+Each character of the string serves as a graphical instruction that translates the string into drawing.
+For example:
+ * 'F' for drawing a line segment,
+ * '+' for turning right 25 degrees,
+ * '-' for turning left 25 degrees,
+ * '[' for pushing (= saving current) position and angle,
+ * ']' for popping (= restoring previous) position and angle

 **Features:**

-* Construct strings, based on a set of production rules that expands a single initial alphabet ("axiom") into a larger strings of symbols.
+* Generate strings, based on a set of production rules that expands a single initial alphabet ("axiom") into a larger strings of symbols.
-* With each iteration of the generated strings, a tree grows (i.e., drawing a trunk and subsequent branches).
+* Iterate over each character of the generated string and execute the graphical rule, drawing branches accordingly.
+* For each generation of the string, shorten the length of the line segments by 60%.
+* Reset the strings and graphics after 6 iterations.
 * Accept user inputs for customizing the axiom, rules, and branching angle.

 ## Technologies